nathanborror/swift-mime-generated/README.md

 ## Features

-- ✅ Parse MIME multipart messages according to RFC 2045 and RFC 2046
+- ✅ Parse MIME messages (both multipart and non-multipart) according to RFC 2045 and RFC 2046
 - ✅ Optional MIME-Version header (not required for parsing)
 - ✅ Case-insensitive header access
 - ✅ Support for quoted and unquoted boundaries